munuhee/Product-Marketplace-App/README.md

 # NextJs-Ecommerce
-This is a Ecommerce app that allows the admin to post PSD,PNG and JPG files for users to download.
-The users can subscribe to the available plans so as to access a wide variety of products
+This is an Ecommerce application designed to make it easy for the administrator to share PSD, PNG, and JPG files with users for download.
+The app provides users with a range of subscription plans that grant access to a broad selection of products.
+Whether you're a graphic designer, web developer, or content creator, you'll appreciate the convenience of having high-quality resources at your fingertips.
+With this app, you can easily browse and download the latest files, including templates, graphics, logos, and more.
+As an administrator, you'll have full control over what products are available to your subscribers, ensuring they have access to the best content.